 Questionnaire Data

 Mailed questionnaires collected baseline data on anthropometric, demographic, lifestyle, and clinical characteristics.
 Follow-up questionnaires, completed twice during the first year and annually thereafter, assessed study supplement compliance, new disease occurrence and diagnosis date, personal characteristics and habits, non-study aspirin, vitamin and NSAID use, and side effects.
-Compliance, defined as taking two-thirds of study supplements, was (78.9% and 71.6% at 5 and 10 years, respectively) between active and placebo groups.]
-Non-trial vitamin E supplement use ≥4 days/month was 10.0% and 10.9% at 5 and 10 years, respectively.]
+Compliance, defined as taking two-thirds of study supplements, was similar (78.9% and 71.6% at 5 and 10 years, respectively) between active and placebo groups.[19]
+Non-trial vitamin E supplement use ≥4 days/month was 10.0% and 10.9% at 5 and 10 years, respectively.[19]

 Chronic Lung Disease Ascertainment

 Chronic lung disease (CLD) was not a pre-specified trial endpoint.
-Occurrence of self-reported MD-diagnosed CLD was ascertained on questionnaires beginning 12 months after study enrolment. articipants “have you ever been diagnosed by a physician as having other chronic lung disease (e.g. emphysema, chronic bronchitis, bronchiectasis)”.
-Thereafter, annual questionnaires asked about diagnoss occurring since the prior questionnaire, including diagnosis date.
+Occurrence of self-reported MD-diagnosed CLD was ascertained on questionnaires beginning 12 months after study enrolment.
+A multipart question asked participants “have you ever been diagnosed by a physician as having any of the following?”, and choices included “other chronic lung disease (e.g. emphysema, chronic bronchitis, bronchiectasis)” as well as “asthma.”
+For each diagnosis, date of diagnosis was reported.
+Thereafter, annual questionnaires asked about diagnoses occurring since the prior questionnaire, including diagnosis date.
 Incident cases were ascertained through March 31, 2004 (scheduled trial end).
 Prevalent CLD was defined as CLD diagnosis prior to trial enrolment.
 Women with prevalent CLD were excluded from the analysis (figure 1).

 Statistical Analysis

 1,279 women reported prevalent CLD (638 in vitamin E group; 641 in placebo group), thus 38,597 participants were available for analyses.
-All analyses followed the -to-treat principle.
+All analyses followed the intention-to-treat principle.
 Cumulative incidence of CLD by study arm was assessed using Kaplan-Meier methods and log-rank tests to compare survival curves.
 Cox proportional hazards models estimated hazard ratios.
 Further models considered whether the effect of vitamin E on incident CLD was modified by smoking status, age, body mass index, multivitamin use, alcohol intake, baseline asthma, history of cholesterol levels ≥240mg/dL, or randomised aspirin assignment.
 Effect modification was tested for statistical significance using likelihood ratio tests comparing models with and without interaction terms.
 Data management and analyses were completed in SAS (SAS Institute Inc., Cary, NC).

 RESULTS